Letter of Intent to Sue (With Settlement Demand)

 • Denied insurance claim

-In some cases, plaintiffs are legally required to send the defendant an intent to sue letter before a lawsuit can be filed.
-Failure to do so may result in the court of law dismissing the plaintiff’s claim.
+In some cases, plaintiffs may be legally required to send a letter of intent to sue before a lawsuit can be filed.
+Failing to do so may result in their claims being dismissed by the court.
+It is recommended to consult a lawyer to verify the applicable laws.
+Below are examples of when a letter of intent to sue may be required:

 • Claims involving consumer protection statutes.